SeisComP/seiscomp/doc/base/glossary.rst

       by :ref:`scolv`.

    magnitude, local (ML)
-      Magnitude scale introduced by Richter in the early 1930s (Richter, 1935) to have a common scale for the strength of earthquakes.
+      Magnitude scale introduced by Richter in the early 1930s (:cite:t:`richter-1935`) to have a common scale for the strength of earthquakes.
 The basic observation is the systematic decay of the logarithm of the maximum amplitudes with increasing distance for different earthquakes described by: